xunweiyee/End-to-end-ASR-Pytorch/README.md

   <img src="assets/extractor.png" height="250">
 </p>

-For our experimentation we firstly fix the classifier to be RNN, and investate on how the 4 NN variants perform as the extractor.
+For our experimentation we firstly fix the classifier to be RNN, and compare on how the 4 NN variants perform as the extractor.

 <p align="center">
   <img src="assets/classifier.png" height="250">